kctan0805/xg/README.md

-# xg
-XML-based Vulkan Graphics Engine
+# XML-based Vulkan Graphics Engine

 The engine use XML to describe internal graphics layout that has following targets :